Prepare and format your data¶

 Register with 360Giving Helpdesk¶

-Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk via email@example.com.
+Once you have decided to publish your grants data, please fill in our Publisher Registration Form to let us know more about your organisation, so 360Giving Helpdesk can provide tailored support to suit your needs.

 You will be provided with a 360Giving Publisher prefix, which identifies your organisation and will be used in your 360Giving data to provide a unique identifier for each grant.
 For further information see our guidance about grant identifiers.